UTDallasEPICS/UTDesign-Procurement/README.md

 ### Front-end

-- Update Login Page for UTD SSO Integration.
-- Implement Reimbursement Form In Student View.
 - Add form validation to make sure input values follow type requirements.
-- Enhance UI, test, and fix the Database Updates Page.
-- Enhance UI, test, and fix the request form page (Student View).
 - Complete remaining TODOs for Orders, Projects & Order History, and Request Form pages.
 - Make sure all work adheres to the UTD guidelines.

 ### Back-end

-- Implement UTD SSO (Single Sign-On) feature for user authentication.
 - Continue developing API endpoints and integrating them with the front-end to provide full functionality of the application.
 APIs to work on: [Backend_APIs.docx](https://github.com/UTDallasEPICS/UTDesign-Procurement/raw/main/docs/Backend_APIs.docx)
 - Update the list of APIs done so far with the new add/delete orders APIs. (docs/api.md)
 - Integrate cloud software to store uploaded request/reimbursement files in the cloud (DB Updates Page & Student View of Request Form).
 - Improve code by implementing type-checking and error handling, and resolve any bugs/TODO comments in code/APIs from previous semesters.

-### User Workflows

-- Student
-  - Able to request reimbursement of funds with the reimbursement form (TODO) and the ordering of parts with the request form.
-Also able to view requests made in the Orders page.
-  - The Student opens the Request Form page and fills it out, then press submit.
-  - Reimbursement Form.
-(TODO)
-- Mentor
-  - Role: Views requests made by the student on the Orders page and can either approve or deny the request to go to the admin.
-- Admin
-  - Role: Views requests approved by the mentor and can review request orders, edit order request information, add shipment details, and view the history of previous projects and orders.
-They can also edit information in the DB
-  - In the orders page, the admin can edit the request by pressing the edit button, enabling the admin to add/remove shipping details and order details.
-  - In the Projects and Order history page, the admin can view the history of previous projects and orders and edit them by pressing the edit button.
-  - In the Database Updates page, the admin can add/delete users and projects (TODO).
-They are also able to upload files by clicking the
-  Upload Files button.

 ## 🔗 Pre-requisites for running the app locally 🔗